-The lifesaving Bronze Medallion training is another example of worthwhile training.
+The lifesaving Bronze Medallion training is another example of worthwhile non-packraft specific training.
 This type of training, and the experience it brings can literally save your life, or that of someone else.

-There are also beginner packraft training courses offered by private organisations and paddling representative and governing bodies (such as Canoe Tasmania, and Paddle NSW), which give you access to extremely experienced and certified instructors with insight and knowledge of packrafts, and how best to safely paddle and handle them.
+There are also other beginner and advanced packraft training courses offered by private organisations and paddling representative and governing bodies (such as Canoe Tasmania), which give you access to extremely experienced and certified instructors with insight and knowledge of packrafts, and how best to safely paddle and handle them.

 So do yourself, and your paddling family and friends a favour and get yourself skilled up.
 It will boost your confidence, expand your paddling opportunities, and potentially save a life.

 Below you will find a list of recommendations to use as a starting point to keeping yourself and your friends and family safe on the water.

 We strongly recommend customers seriously consider the following safety recommendations:

 · Always wear an approved PFD (Personal Floatation Device) or lifejacket when in a Packraft or on the water.